-Each examination script contains meta-information about the learner, including one's L1, age, sex, education history and years of English language study.
+Each examination script contains meta-information about the learner, including one's L1, age, sex, education history and number of years the learner has studied English for.
 This information, as well as the error coding, can be used to create subcorpora representing particular subsets of learners (for example, speakers of certain L1s) or particular error types (for example, content word combinations).

-The aim of coding in the CLC was not to create a systematic error taxonomy, but rather to capture, where possible, all errors of a certain type under one heading (Nicholls, 2003).
+The aim of error coding in the CLC was not to create a systematic error taxonomy, but rather to capture, where possible, all errors of a certain type under one heading (Nicholls, 2003).
 This allows further investigation of the corpus, searching for recurrent error types occurring in similar contexts.
 The annotation scheme is flexible enough to allow search on clusters of errors: for example, on all noun-related errors en masse.
 The constructions of interest can be extracted using these properties of the corpus and the annotation scheme, while more detailed annotation can be performed on the extracted data.
 Such a strategy has been used in this research project.